Belda: Transport

+The Kolkata-Chennai Golden Quadrilateral National Highway 16 or Kolkata-Bengaluru Asian Highway 45 passes through Belda.

 Cultures and festivals

 Belda celebrates most of the common Bengali festivals.
 Most important festival is Durga Puja, which attracts thousands of people.
 Kali puja is another popular one.
-Other festivals includes Saraswati puja, Basanti puja.
+Other festivals includes Saraswati puja, Basanti puja,Janmashtami,Rath Yatra, Ram Navami, Shitala puja, Ganesh Chaturthi.
 Dassera and Diwali are popular among the Gujrati communities living in this town.

 And most popular Mela of Basanta Utasab.

 Satyanarayan Mandir is one of the mandir where Navratri is celebrated with a bright, elegant and traditional dance style called Garba.
 It attracts Gujaratis from places far as it is still conducted in traditional form and is still pure in devotion of Maa Ambi and also ratha jatra.

 Almost all type of religious people stay at Belda.
-And because of these reason, not only all Bengali festivals, the other religious festivals also happens at Belda grandly like Eid-ul-Fitr, Eid-ul-Adha, Muharram, Mahavir Jayanti, Basanta Utsab etc.
+And because of these reason, not only all Bengali festivals, the other religious festivals also happens at Belda grandly like Navratri, Marwar Festival,Chhath Puja,Muharram, Mahavir Jayanti, Basanta Utsab etc.